Kara Salazar, Purdue University

 Walt Sell, Purdue University

 As the ANR Assistant Program Leader for Soil Health at Purdue University Extension, Walt has a dedicated focus on Extension educational efforts in soil health, water quality and nutrient management.
-He work closely with County Extension Educators and campus faculty and specialists to transfer results of groundbreaking research to realworld applications for farmers and agribusiness personnel.
+He work closely with County Extension Educators and campus faculty and specialists to transfer results of groundbreaking research to real world applications for farmers and agribusiness personnel.

 Walt also work to build on Extension’s participation and representation in the Indiana Conservation Partnership to address issues on soil health, water quality and nutrient management.